 For the most part, the Razer Wolverine Ultimate looks just like an Xbox Wireless Controller that frequently visits nightclubs.
 Razer’s trademark Chroma lighting is on full display around the Xbox button, with the D-Pad displaying a backlit green.

 If you don’t care about the flashy lights, it’s the customization that will keep you around.
 You can swap analog sticks with shorter or taller ones, as well as swap the D-Pad, bumpers, and triggers.
 You can even download the Razer Synapse app for PC and remap the buttons and triggers, change the analog stick sensitivity, and adjust the vibration intensity.

 Also read: The best Razer laptops you can buy right now

 Nevertheless, the Razer Wolverine Ultimate is an overkill controller with a price to match.
-This makes it a more niche choice best suited for those that play the majority of their favorite titles with a controller.
+This makes it a more niche choice best suited for those that play the majority of their favorite titles with a PC controller.